hugeandbulk/kumar/README.md

 # kumar

+What is the full form of Unicode?

+The full form of Unicode is Universal Character Encoding Standard.
+Unicode is a character encoding standard that is designed to represent all characters used in written language worldwide.

 UTF-8 is an encoding system for Unicode.
 It can translate any Unicode character to a matching unique binary string, and can also translate the binary string back to a Unicode character.
 This is the meaning of “UTF”, or “Unicode Transformation Format.”

 What UTF-8 means?